Workhouse Links and Resources

 - Visions of Britain - Includes maps, statistical trends and historical descriptions.

-- Web Archive - digitised books including local history, periodicals, official papers etc.
+- Web Archive - 100s of digitised books including local history, periodicals, official papers etc.

 - Asylums index and other mental health history material by Andrew Roberts